SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 <img alt="comparison_4_nccl_ring_vs_penny_combined" src="https://github.com/user-attachments/assets/bfe3a9c4-7aa3-4021-81c9-89341a51eae5" />

 Before you start making conclusions about how we got to beat NCCL for the high buffers, this plot is a bit of a lie.
-We forced 'NCCL_ALGO=RING' to compare apples to apples since we're implementing a ring algorithm here.
-But by default
+We forced `NCCL_ALGO=RING` to compare apples to apples since we're implementing a ring algorithm here.
+But by default NCCL chooses a tree algorithm which is better optimized for this scenario.
-NCCL chooses a tree algorithm.
 If we compare against that it turns out that we still have room for improvement.
 I started playing around with it for a bit but sadly no longer have access to a multinode setup, so there is a chance that you'll have to wait for an implementation
 <img alt="comparison_5_nccl_tree_vs_penny_ring_qp" src="https://github.com/user-attachments/assets/d947106f-fdd2-493e-b696-c7d7fd0f384c" />